Why Hire Us?

 Pre-Trial Motions & Hearings

 Once all the available evidence is compiled and reviewed, the preparation for your day in court beings.
 Whether you must appear in Hamilton County municipal court or the Court of Common Pleas, this often involves raising procedural questions and issues of law.
 Many criminal cases are won and lost here because this is how the court determines which evidence and arguments will be heard.
-For example, if your attorney argues that the police violated your rights before finding a piece of evidence, the judge could exclude the item, and your case may be significantly strengthened.
+For example, if your defense attorney argues that the police violated your rights before finding a piece of evidence, the judge could exclude the item, and your case may be significantly strengthened.

 Negotiation & Plea Agreements